Chapter 1:

 “Get my phone and play a song for me, will you?
 Any song will do.”

-As long as it lifted the mood and dispelled all this negative energy, then Satsuki was alright with any genre of music—even death metal.
+As long as it lifted the mood and dispelled all this negative energy, then Satsuki was fine with any genre of music—even death metal.

-He dug through Satsuki’s purse and played some classical music.
+Ryoma complied and dug through Satsuki’s purse to play some classical music.

 Satsuki tapped her finger over and over on the wheel.